I love to cook, and nothing adds more flavor to a good meal like fresh herbs.

 - Sweet basil (Ocimum basilicum) Grows in sunny areas.
 Low growing plant.
 Grows well in hot, dry climates.
 Used for seasoning a variety of foods.

 - Summer savory (Satureja hortensis) Grows in poor soil.
 Grows 1–2' tall.
 Propagate from seeds.
 Used for poultry, stews, and sausages.

 Tips for Drying Herbs

 Now that you have a gorgeous and useful herb garden growing, what do you do with all of it?
-Many herbs are great fresh, but how are you going to use all of it?
+Many herbs are great fresh, but how are you going to use all of them?
 The answer is drying.
 Drying herbs is a great way to get more use out of your garden, and it provides you with herbs for those long, winter months.
 Here are some great tips for drying those herbs.

 - Herbs should be dried indoors.